bup/bup/Documentation/bup-gc.1.md

     it also prints every filename.

 -*#*, \--compress=*#*
-:   set the compression level to # (a value from 0-9, where
+:   set the compression level to # (a value from 0-9, where 9 is the
-    9 is the highest and 0 is no compression).
-The default is 1 (fast, loose compression).
+    highest and 0 is no compression).
+Defaults to a configured pack.compression or core.compression, or 1 (fast, loose compression).

 \--ignore-missing
 :   report missing objects, but don't stop the collection.